ErikoStrand/CCTweaked/README.md

 # CCTweaked
-Location for all ym CCTweaked files.
+Location for all my CCTweaked files.
 One for now but might be more.